NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 - `context`: An object that contains most of the Hardhat Runtime Environment's functionality, except for the `tasks` properties.
 - `next`: A function that calls the next hook handler, or the default behavior that Hardhat provides if there isn't any other hook handler.

-You are responsible for calling `next` whenever you want, passing it the same or modified parameters, and handling its result.
-You can also decide not to call it at all, but you should't call it more than once.
+You're responsible for calling `next` when appropriate, passing it the same or modified parameters, and handling its result.
+You can choose not to call it at all, but you shouldn't call it more than once.

 In the above snippet, we are using `next(context)` to immediately get the `NetworkConnection` object, and logging its `id`.
 We'll change that, and add the `myAccount` property to the connection instead.